danilopedraza/komodo/book/src/programming_with_komodo/builtin_types.md

 - Strings: A bunch of characters, ordered.
 You can write them like this: `"Hello, world!"`.

   **Note**: Many programming languages use the built-in list type to define strings.
-Symstatic does not do this.
+Komodo does not do this.
 The string type is completely different and defined independently in the interpreter.

 - Lists: An ordered collection of anything.
 You can write them in two ways:
   - By extension: `[1, 2, 4, 8]`